 The FAA uses 15 VRSG licenses in its Advanced General Aviation Research simulator (with a Piper Malibu configuration) and the Very Light Jet simulator (with a Cessna 510 Citation Mustang configuration).
-These simulators, which use VRSG to render virtual airfields built by Simthetiq in MetaVR's round-earth terrain format, are used to study and test landing on runways with limited human out-the-window vision with the aid of synthetic vision.
+These simulators, which were built by ZedaSoft, use VRSG to render virtual airfields in MetaVR's round-earth terrain format, are used to study and test landing on runways with limited human out-the-window vision with the aid of synthetic vision.

 The FAA's human factors research department conducts its research at two laboratories with five active simulators, of which two are the Very Light Jet (VLJ) and Advanced General Aviation Research Simulator (AGARS).
 Research focuses on improving individual system effectiveness, efficiency, and safety.
 A major emphasis of the department is its focus on improving human performance through enhanced equipment design.
 In these two general aviation flight simulators, the experimenters typically run pilots through pre-designed scenarios and record the pilots' interactions and behavioral responses.
 Recorded video, audio and computer aircraft data is then analyzed by the experimenter.
 In this case, such scenarios simulate landing in adverse weather visibility conditions, when visibility of the airfield is obscured.